 Severe eczema may call for prescription medication.
-Get tips to reduce recurring eczema from the Department of Dermatology at Singapore General Hospital.
+Get tips to reduce recurring eczema from A/Prof Pang Shiu Ming, Senior Consultant from the Department of Dermatology at Singapore General Hospital (SGH).

 Eczema treatment and prevention tips

 In addition to topical steroid creams and moisturisers, the following strategies may be required:

 Oral steroids: These are often used for severe allergic contact dermatitis and severe flares.

 Phototherapy, biolgocis (dipulimab) and immune-suppressing medications such as cyclosporine: These are suitable for chronic, persistent and extensive eczema.